 NPDES Training Courses and Workshops.
 The NPDES Permitting program offers training courses, workshops, and webcasts to explain the regulatory framework and technical considerations of the NPDES Permit program.

 Stormwater Discharges From Municipal Separate Storm Sewer Systems (MS4s).
 Under the NPDES stormwater program, operators of large, medium and regulated small municipal separate storm sewer systems (MS4s) require authorization to discharge pollutants under an NPDES permit.

 Stormwater Discharges from Construction Activities.
 The NPDES Stormwater program requires operators of construction sites one acre or larger (including smaller sites that are part of a larger common plan of development) to obtain authorization to discharge stormwater under an NPDES construction stormwater permit.

-to help with questions regarding stormwater permits and other requirements.
+Construction Stormwater Resource Locator.
+This resource is designed to help with questions regarding stormwater permits and other requirements.

 United States Geological Survey (USGS) National Water Dashboard.
 Interactive mapping tool that utilizes the USGS database of water data.
 Users can see the full range of water quality data and other information available on their local lakes, wells, and streams in real time.

 Innovative Partnership to Assist Rural Communities to Improve the Health of Their Communities.
 The Appalachian Coal Country Team and Western Hardrock Watershed Team, or the OSM/VISTA Teams, assist rural communities impoverished by environmental degradation and its consequences to make their home-place watersheds healthier places to live and work.

 Green Infrastructure Valuation Guide.
 A new report by the Center for Neighborhood Technology and American Rivers quantifies the economic value of green infrastructure.
 This tool is meant to help municipalities adopt cost-effective stormwater management techniques.